iGerman00/koutube/README.md

 id = "your KV namespace ID" # <-- Replace This
 ```

-Once you have everything set up, you can clone this repository and deploy yockstube to your own Workers domain.
+Once you have everything set up, you can clone this repository and deploy Yockstube to your own Workers domain.

 ```bash
 git clone https://github.com/yocks/yockstube.git